-If you have the space, two sets of dishes is ideal.
+For those of you who have the space, two sets of dishes is ideal.
 Get a casual, affordable set made of sturdy material for everyday use, and a second set that’s fancier and pricier for special occasions.

 How tough are you on your dishes?

-Dishes run the gamut from sturdy, chip-and break-resistant material like melamine to bone china that’s thin and delicate.
-There are five basic types of materials for dishware:
+Dishware runs the gamut from sturdy, chip-and break-resistant material like melamine to bone china that’s thin and delicate.
+There are five basic types of materials for dishes.

-2. Bone china is a ceramic with cow-bone ash mixed into its clay before firing.
+Also a ceramic but with cow-bone ash mixed into its clay before firing.
 The higher the bone-ash percentage, the better the china and the more you’ll pay for it.
 Better does not mean stronger, though.
 You’re paying for the gorgeous creamy color produced by the bone ash, not a sturdier dish.
 Bone china is fragile and needs to be washed and dried by hand.
 Some patterns include gold leaf and cannot be put in the microwave.
 Bone china is not for daily use.
 It’s that second set of dishes you only bring out for special occasions.

-4. Earthenware looks like handmade pottery.
+These dishes look like they’re handmade pottery.
 It has “crazing” in its glaze that creates a textured, artisan look.
 It’s affordable and can stand up to microwaves, dishwashers and daily use.
 Its drawbacks are it’s easier to scratch or chip than other materials, and like stoneware, it can crack with sudden temperature changes.
 Earthenware will last longer if you turn off the heated dry cycle on your dishwasher and let it dry naturally.

 How many pieces do you need?